mukhal/mukhal.github.io/_includes/about/about.md

   <p style="margin: 10px 0 12px;">
     I'm seeking <b>full-time research scientist</b> roles starting <b>early 2026</b>.
 If there's a good fit, please contact me at <code>{last_name}{first_name[0]}@umich.com</code>.
   </p>
   <p style="margin: 0 0 6px;"><b>At a very high-level</b>, my work aims to build verifiable, reliable, and trustworthy reasoning systems.
-Here's a summary of my relevant work:</p>
+Here's a summary of my relevant work/interests:</p>
   <ul style="margin-top: 8px;">
-    <li>My work on test-time scaling for reasoning involved early works to train <a href="https://arxiv.org/abs/2305.14934">process reward models for reasoning without step-level human annotations (GRACE)</a> and proposing <a href="https://arxiv.org/abs/2504.16828">data-efficient generative process reward models (ThinkPRM)</a> that can scale verifier compute by thinking longer about verification.
-I also did work on <a href="https://arxiv.org/abs/2404.17140">self-correction in reasoning</a> and <a href="https://arxiv.org/abs/2205.12650">multi-hop question answering</a>.</li>
+      <li>I am highly interested in building reliable and universal verifiers for AI reasoning.
+This includes <a href="https://arxiv.org/abs/2305.14934">process reward models for reasoning without step-level human annotations (GRACE)</a> and proposing <a href="https://arxiv.org/abs/2504.16828">data-efficient generative process reward models (ThinkPRM)</a> that can scale verifier compute by thinking longer about verification.
+My work also studied verification <a href="https://arxiv.org/abs/2404.17140">bottlneck for self-correction in reasoning</a>.
-    <li>I did foundational <a href="https://openreview.net/forum?id=jWkw45-9AbL">work</a> on LLM alignment without KL-penalties using an energy-based formulation that allows for both pointwise and distributional constraints on LLM outputs.</li>
+    <li>I am also interested in post-training techniques including training for <a href="https://openreview.net/forum?id=jWkw45-9AbL">alignment</a>, attribution via <a href="https://arxiv.org/abs/2404.01019">pretraining data ciattion</a> and <a href="https://arxiv.org/abs/2412.04144">large-scale model merging</a> </li>
-    <li>My work on <a href="https://arxiv.org/abs/2504.09702">evaluating AI agents</a> addresses critical issues with LLM-as-a-judge evaluation paradigms, including reward hacking and the reliability challenges in agent assessment frameworks.</li>
+    <li>Most recently, I've focused on building<a href="https://arxiv.org/abs/2504.09702"> AI research agents</a> and identifying issues with web agents evaluation such as reward hacking.</li>
   </ul>
 </div>
 <!-- /Job Market Flyer -->